b-lukaszuk/BS_wJ_eng/contents/diffusion.md

 both `molecules` (`Vec{Pos}`) and `container` (`Matrix{Char}`) are passed by reference.
 So a question may arise which one of the two (or maybe both) will get modified.
-To help with the answer the second parameter was named `container!` to emphasize that only it will be modified by the function (`placeMoleculesRandomly!` may modify only `molecules` so there is no need for an extra `!` which might be confusing at first glance).
+To help with the answer the second parameter was named `container!` to emphasize that only it will be modified by the function.
+On the other hand, `placeMoleculesRandomly!` may modify at most one of its arguments (`molecules`) so there is no need for an extra `!` which might be confusing at first glance.
 Anyway, the key thing is that based on the positions (`molecules`) we placed a marker `MOLECULE = '.'` in our `container` which later on will be displayed to the user.

+Time to implement [Brownian
-Each molecule is characterized by [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion) or:
+motion](https://en.wikipedia.org/wiki/Brownian_motion) or:

 > [...] a normal distribution with the mean $\mu = 0$ and variance $\sigma^{2} =